THE SHORT (no frills bio):

 After high school graduation, Isabella gained acceptance into the University of Missouri-Kansas City (UMKC) Conservatory of Music.
 She enjoyed life as a music major and booked acting jobs in her free time.
 While she adored the challenge of studying and performing opera, Kansas City still felt too small for her, and she had a burning desire to move to the place of action: Los Angeles, California.

-After AMDA, Isabella found her life heading in a direction she had not anticipated.
+After graduating from AMDA, life took Isabella in an unanticipated direction.
 She discovered a deep interest in learning all behind-the-scenes aspects of filmmaking.
 This led her to become a film producer, and she has been developing film projects ever since.
-Currently, she is working on developing and optioning screenplays to produce and star in.
-Additionally, she runs her own voice-over recording studio and works as a voice actor.